micro-os-plus/web-jekyll/CONTRIBUTING.md

 If you have interesting ideas on how to improve the project Web, and generally if you have any experience that you want to share with others, please use the [GNU ARM Eclipse forum](http://www.element14.com/community/groups/gnu-arm-eclipse).

-Just [register](http://www.element14.com/community/create-account.jspa) to element14 community and use the [Start a discussion](http://www.element14.com/community/discussion/create.jspa?containerID=2436&containerType=700) link.
+[Register](http://www.element14.com/community/create-account.jspa) to element14 community and use the [Start a discussion](http://www.element14.com/community/discussion/create.jspa?containerID=2436&containerType=700) link.

 ## Submit bug reports & enhancement requests

-If you discovered a typo, a broken link, or you have a pertinent suggestion how to enhance the µOS++ web site, please use the [GitHub Issues](https://github.com/micro-os-plus/micro-os-plus.github.io/issues) tracker.
+If you discovered a typo, a broken link, or you have a pertinent suggestion how to enhance the µOS++ web site, please use the [GitHub Issues](https://github.com/micro-os-plus/micro-os-plus.github.io-source/issues) tracker.

-Be sure you report only issues related to the µOS++ web site. **DO NOT** use it for issues related to the CMSIS++ or to the µOS++ scheduler, which should be addressed to their corresponding trackers.
+Be sure you report only issues related to the µOS++ IIIe / CMSIS++ web site. **DO NOT** use this tracker for functional issues related to CMSIS++ or to the µOS++.

 To be allowed to enter issues, you need to first login to GitHub.